Corporate governance

 Woodside’s Whistleblower Policy also sets out how people can make protected whistleblower reports under Australian whistleblower laws.
 Woodside personnel identified as eligible recipients under Australian whistleblower laws are trained in the rights of whistleblowers and their obligations as recipients of protected reports.

-In 2023, 54 investigations were completed (being a combination of investigations in progress prior to 1 January 2023 and new matters received during 2023).
-With 33 investigations (61%) resulting in substantiated misconduct, disciplinary outcomes led to the removal of 11 contractor personnel and termination of six employees.
+In 2024, 43 investigations were completed (being a combination of investigations in progress prior to 1 January 2024 and new matters received during 2024).
+Of the 43 investigations completed, misconduct findings were substantiated in 27 investigations and resulting disciplinary outcomes led to the removal of five contractor personnel and termination of nine employees.

 Total